 The guilt and the complacency you feel manifests itself into resentment.

 You wish the apathy hadn't arrived, but it did, and it's left you in a state of utter confusion and hatred of yourself -- and, eventually, your partner.

 Because you want to feel something, anything.
-At this point, you don't care what the hell the feeling is, as long as it reminds you that you have a pulse.
+At this point, you don't care what the feeling is, as long as it reminds you that you have a pulse.